Passenger Network Ridership Model Through a BRT System, the case of TransMilenio in Bogot\'a: Materials and Methods

 \subsection{Network Models in Mass Transit}

 TransMilenio is a complex system in which multiple agents and entities interact.
 To draw useful conclusions it is necessary to model it by reducing it to its essential information.
-Networks provide an excellent theoretical for this type of systems.
+Networks provide an excellent theoretical framework for these types of systems.

+A network is a mathematical object $G$ containing two collection of objects: Vertices $V$ and edges $E$.
+Each edge connecting two vertices marks a relationship between them.
+In the area of transportation and urban planning vertices typically represent physical locations and edges represent connections between them \cite{newman2018networks}, e.g. airports and airline routes or cities and highways.
+Networks are interchangeably called graphs in mathematical contexts and especially in graph theory, an active and rich field of study.

-The traditional network model used in transportation problems is the Origin Destiny Matrix (OD), a matrix in which each row corresponds to the geographical origin of a trip and each column corresponds to the destination of that trip.
-The OD may be then interpreted as the adjacency matrix of a directed graph allowing the use of the tools within network theory.
+The traditional network model used in transportation problems is the Origin Destination Matrix (OD).
+To construct it cities are divided into predetermined zones and the outgoing and incoming trips are estimated either by direct measurements such as traffic sensors or by indirect methods such as polls.
+A matrix in which each row corresponds to the geographical origin of a trip and each column corresponds to the destination of that trip is then constructed.
+The OD may be then interpreted as the adjacency matrix of a directed graph with vertices corresponding to the predetermined zones.
+In this case edges have a direction (origin to destination) and a weight (number of trips).

-A more nuanced network model may include each of the legs of a trip, i.e. not simply take into account the initial and ``main'' destination generally considered to be home and work.
-The data collected by TransMilenio would allow us to do such a model in which each node corresponds to a station and the edges correspond to the number of travelers assumed to travel between the stations in a given direction.
+A more nuanced network model may include each of the legs of a trip and not simply the ``main'' destination, usually a home-work-home round trip.
+The data collected by TransMilenio may allow us to do such a model in which each node corresponds to a station and the edges correspond to the number of travelers assumed to travel between the stations in a given direction\cite{garcia2023network}.

-A third approach, which is the one we will be following, may give further information of the operation of the system by modeling it as a bipartite graph.
-The main characteristic of bipartite graphs is that each node has one of two labels and that edges are only allowed between nodes with different labels.
-For TransMilenio we have built a bipartite graph in which one type of node corresponds to stations and the other type of nodes to bus routes.
+A third approach is to include aditional information of the operation of the system such as bus schedules and routes.
+This allows one to make predictions about occupancy and gives a more realistic view about the passengers' use of the system.
+In the next section we will explain the construction of this model from available TM data.